ktrudickm/Code-Refactor/README.md

 Another issue observed was that all of the images did not have alt attributes with them.

 Continuing on, the structure of the HTML file was not clear.
 For example, the footer used a *div* attribute instead of a *footer* attribute.
 Also, the header was contained in the body, and was also under a *div* attribute and not a *header* attribute.
-Within the body itself, each section wasnt clearly distinguished since these sections were also under "div" attributes.
+Within the body itself, each section wasnt clearly distinguished since these sections were also under *div* attributes.
 So, it was adjusted from a *div* to a *section* and from a *div* to an *aside* to make it clear that each part of the site fit under a certain section of the page.
 The aside was fitting for the section that you see on the right-hand-side of the page since it is essentially "aside" of the main content to the left of it.

 See below for the before/after of the header, body, and body elements, respectively:

 **Header content before:**

 ![header-before](./Assets/images/headerbefore.png)

 **Header content after:**

 ![header-after](./Assets/images/headerafter.png)

 Above in the before, you can see that the header is in the body and it has a *div* attribute as opposed to a *header* attribute.
 In the after, the *header* is under a *header* attribute and is before the body.

 **Body content before:**

 ![body-before](./Assets/images/bodyafter.png)

 **Body content after:**

 ![body-after](./Assets/images/bodyafter.png)

 You can see in the above screenshots that before the html was cleaned up, almost everything is under a *div* attribute, making it confusing as to what the content really is in relation to the page.
 The after screenshot shows this issue cleaned up to make the portion being shown under the attribute of *main*, since it is the main content of the page, and then each item within the *main* attribute, is under a *section* attribute since they are each different sections within the main content.

 **Footer content before:**

 ![footer-before](./Assets/images/footerbefore.png)

 **Footer content after:**

 ![footer-after](./Assets/images/footerafter.png)

 The footer before is under a *div* attribute.
 In order to make this meet accessibility standards and to make it more readable/understandable to the reader, the *div* was changed to a *footer* attribute, which you can see in the after photo.